This site is intended for healthcare professionals only

 Disproportionate growth of the tibia and fibula can lead to tibial bowing, which is often progressive

-Incidence of delayed speech and problems in articulation occur in ~20% of children with achondroplasia
+Incidence of delayed speech and problems in articulation occur in 20% and 11% of children with achondroplasia, respectively

 Midface hypoplasia, shortened Eustachian tubes, and a small pharynx can begin in infancy and lead to conductive hearing loss

-Diminished size of the cranial base can lead to sudden and fatal complications (cervicomedullary compression)
+Diminished size of the cranial base—and the resulting compression of the lower brain-stem/upper cervical spinal cord—can lead to sudden and fatal complications (cervicomedullary compression)

 Differential growth of the cranial base can lead to malocclusion.
 Crowded teeth and a narrow upper jaw may lead to a crossbite

-Directly linked to sleep apnea and cardiovascular disease later in life
+Directly linked to sleep apnoea and cardiovascular disease later in life

-May be significantly reduced in dorsal extensors of the wrist, hip flexors, knee extensors, and dorsal flexors of the foot, which can cause delayed developmental milestones such as gross motor delay
+May be significantly reduced in dorsal extensors of the wrist, hip flexors, knee extensors, and dorsal flexors of the foot

-Obstructive sleep apnea is the most common respiratory disorder in children with achondroplasia
+Obstructive sleep apnoea is the most common respiratory disorder in children with achondroplasia

 Most people with achondroplasia will deal with this to some degree—surgical intervention is not always necessary